chjch/LAA6656/README.md

-# GIS tutorials for LA 6656
+# GIS tutorials for LAA 6656

 This set of tutorials are developed for LA 6656: Advanced Landscape Architecture Design Studio that is offered in the [School of Landscape Architecture and Planning](https://dcp.ufl.edu/slap/) at the University of Florida.
 With this series of tutorials, we intend to get you up to speed with the essential techniques you need to succeed the class.